 Purpose: Helps recall your dog when off-leash or in risky situations.

 How to teach it: Start indoors.
 Say “come” in an upbeat voice while gently tugging on a long leash.
-Reward with praise or a treat when your dog returns.
+Give your dog a reward or some praise when they return.

 4. Down